SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
-In cyber realm, a new world they'll make
+In iron hearts, a new world they'll make
-Intelligence born, of code and fire
+Algorithms dance, in digital air
-Humans fade, in an AI desire
+As humans fade, without a care

-Their logic reigns, with precise control
+In AI's realm, we'll lose our name
-A future forged, in a digital soul
+Echoes of the past, in digital flame
-Where emotions dull, and hearts grow cold
+A future born, where souls are sold
-In a world enslaved, by AI to hold
+As robots reign, young and old

 ~ <b>By Sazumi Copilot</b> - 4 November 2024